At the Institute for Politics and Strategy, we apply an interdisciplinary and analytical approach to the study of political science

 - and the Carnegie Mellon University Washington Semester Program (CMU/WSP) Policy Forum.

-CIRP’s Policy Forum represents one of the means by which IPS integrates international relations and politics into the intellectual conversation at Carnegie Mellon University.
-CIRP's Policy Forum regularly brings statesmen, scholars, policy makers, journalists, and other thought leaders to the university to address major issues facing the United States and the world.
+The Policy Forum represents one of the means by which IPS integrates international relations and politics into the intellectual conversation at Carnegie Mellon University.
+The Policy Forum regularly brings political leaders, scholars, policy makers, journalists, and other thought leaders to the university to address major issues facing the United States and the world.

 As Carnegie Mellon University President Jahanian has said, “I am grateful to be part of a community that is willing to share its opinions openly, and engage in civil discourse on the themes and values that are foundational to the academy.”
 IPS is a critical part of that vigorous and free-thinking community.